|

 the better, new intellectual and spiritual forces must be

-only result from discarding the false and negative, and promoting
+can only result from discarding the false and negative,

 1. On paradigms